FallenMax/a18n/README.md

 Automated I18n solution for JavaScript/TypeScript/React.

-Effortlessly add I18n support for existing projects with static analysis and code modification.
+This lib wraps and extracts text in js/ts/jsx/tsx files using AST manipulation, making adding I18n support a breeze.

 [![Screen Recoding](https://github.com/FallenMax/a18n/blob/master/assets/screen-recording.gif?raw=true)](https://github.com/FallenMax/a18n/blob/master/assets/screen-recording.gif)

 ## Features

 - CLI (for code modification):
-  - Automatically wrap texts with translation calls (`a18n wrap`).
+  - Wrap texts with translation calls (`a18n wrap`)
     > Note:
-    > "Wrap" is only applied to non-ascii word/sentences (e.g. Chinese, Japanese, etc), so source texts in English are not supported for now.
-Discussion is welcomed.
+    > "Wrap" is only applied to non-ascii texts (e.g. Chinese, Japanese, etc), so texts in English are not supported for now.
+Discussion is welcomed
-  - Automatically extract translation resources from code (`a18n extract`)
+  - Extract text (from translation calls) from code (`a18n extract`)
-  - Support dynamic text, including ES6 template literals, JSX interpolated text
+  - Support dynamic texts in ES6 Template String
-  - Support TypeScript, including `?? `, `.? ` syntax
+  - Support TypeScript
-  - Support React/JSX, properly handles JSX attributes and text
+  - Support React, or any framework that uses JSX
-  - Ignore lines or entire file with special comments.
+  - Ignore lines or files with annotation comments
-  - Preserves original code formatting during "wrapping" (though [prettier](https://github.com/prettier/prettier) is still recommended for formatting)
+  - Preserves original code formatting while modifying code (though [prettier](https://github.com/prettier/prettier) is still recommended)
-  - Support remove `a18n` calls from code, in case you regret using this lib.
+  - Bonus: in case you regret using this lib (please tell us why), you can remove `a18n` calls (`a18n purge`)
-- Runtime:
+- Runtime (for text translation):
   - Translate static and dynamic texts using provided locale resource
-  - Lightweight and just works (~ 200 loc)
+  - Tiny (~ 200 loc)

 ## Getting Started

 > WARNING: existing project code will be modified, backup or commit before proceed

-Install as project dependency
+Install as dependency (not devDependency, as `s18n` is both a CLI and a runtime)

 ```sh
 cd that_legacy_codebase